Heads in the Clouds: Measuring the Implications of Universities Migrating to Public Clouds: Cloud-based Email

-The Netherlands form an interesting case here, as we see an increase in Microsoft based mail hosting between late 2018 and early 2020.
-A closer investigation reveals that, during this time, several universities already considered a migration to Microsoft products for their main domains.
-As for early adopters, Utrecht University had been using Gmail for its students (not measured, as it is for the subdomain \texttt{students.uu.nl}), while using a self-hosted solution for staff.
-In 2018, they then decided to migrate students' and staff's email to Microsoft to create a common platform and---as mentioned in their press release---improve `security'~\cite{uu-migration}.
-We assume that this relates to concerns about google in the context of the GDPR.
+The Netherlands present an interesting case here, as we see an increase in Microsoft-based email hosting between late 2018 and early 2020.
+Manually going through the websites of these universities revealed that they, either shortly before this time posted news items announcing a plan to migrate to Microsoft services, or directly announced a migration to Microsoft services at this time.
+As for early adopters, Utrecht University had been using Gmail for its students, while using a self-hosted solution for staff.\footnote{Note, that we did not measure this specific use of Google's cloud email service, as it was only deployed for the subdomain \texttt{students.uu.nl}, and we use the base domain of universities to determine the predominantly used email provider, if that domain is being used for email, i.e., in the case of Utrecht University, we determined the email provider based on the one used for \texttt{uu.nl}.} In 2018, they then decided to migrate students' and staff's email to Microsoft to create a common platform and -- as mentioned in their press release -- improve `security'~\cite{uu-migration}.
+We assume that this relates to concerns about Google in the context of GDPR.
 Similarly, Nyenrode University migrated to Microsoft as part of a larger strategy to unify their IT infrastructure~\cite{nyenrode-migration}.
-The larger increase in 2019 then may connect to a letter from the Dutch Ministry of Justice and Security sent to parliament, that essentially notes that privacy concerns regarding Microsoft cloud products have been resolved in negotiation~\cite{grapperhaus}.
-This letter is than, for example, explicitly cited by TU Eindhoven, as a reason why earlier concerns about privacy and security no longer apply, and they now migrate their email infrastructure to Microsoft~\cite{tue-migration}.
+The larger increase in 2019 then may connect to a letter from the Dutch Ministry of Justice and Security sent to parliament, that essentially notes that privacy concerns regarding Microsoft cloud products have been resolved in negotiations~\cite{grapperhaus}.
+This letter is then, for example, explicitly cited by TU Eindhoven as a reason why earlier concerns about privacy and security no longer apply, and they now migrate their email infrastructure to Microsoft~\cite{tue-migration}.